wqhuang-ustc/guts-test/README.md

     use mydb;
     db.sales.find();
 ```
 Now, the Mongodb is ready to accept query from our API application.
+Enable authentication and authorization to control the access to this MongoDB and the user's access to resources and operations.
+In this project, a user name "developer" with limited "readwrite" permission to mydb database is created and used to access the Mongodb from the application.

 ### API applicaiton